-Jeffrey Berkowitz, J.D., 53, was appointed to our Board in December 2017.
+Jeffrey Berkowitz, J.D., 54, was appointed to our Board in December 2017.
 Mr. Berkowitz is currently the Chief Executive Officer of Real Endpoints.
 Mr. Berkowitz served as the former executive vice president of Optum, Inc., a health services platform business of UnitedHealth Group, Inc., between 2016 and 2017.
 From 2010 to 2015, he was executive vice president and president of Pharma and Global Market Access with Walgreens Boots Alliance, Inc., a global pharmacy-led, health and well-being enterprise, where he was responsible for generic and branded procurement, specialty pharmacy, and inventory management and oversaw relationships with pharmaceutical companies as well as pricing and reimbursement strategies with all payer segments.
 In addition, Mr. Berkowitz served as president of Walgreens Boots Alliance Development, GmbH, a joint venture between Walgreens Co. and Alliance Boots located in Switzerland; and has held a variety of senior executive positions with increasing responsibility in market access, sales and marketing with Merck and Schering-Plough as well as serving as a healthcare attorney at Proskauer, LLP.
-Mr. Berkowitz has served on the board of directors of Infinity Pharmaceuticals (NASDAQ: INF1) since 2014 and the board of directors of H. Lundbeck A/S since March 2018.
+Mr. Berkowitz has served on the board of directors of Infinity Pharmaceuticals (NASDAQ: INFI) since 2014, the board of directors of H. Lundbeck A/S since March 2018 and the board of directors of Zealand Pharmaceuticals (NASDAQ: ZEAL) since March 2019.
 Mr. Berkowitz earned his B.A. in political science from Union College in Schenectady, N.Y., and his J.D. from Brooklyn Law School in Brooklyn, N.Y.
 We believe that Mr. Berkowitz is qualified to serve as a member of our Board based on his substantial experience in global pharmaceutical development, commercialization and market access.

-Antonio M. Gotto Jr., M.D., D.Phil., 83, has served as a member of our Board since January 2014.
-Dr. Gotto currently serves as Dean Emeritus and Provost for Medical Affairs Emeritus and as a member of the Board of Overseers of the Joan and Sanford I. Weill Medical College of Cornell University, and is currently a consultant to Cornell University and Weill Cornell Medicine.
-From January 1997 to December 2011, he served as the Stephen and Suzanne Weiss Dean of the Joan and Sanford I. Weill Medical College of Cornell University and Provost for Medical Affairs of Cornell
+Antonio M. Gotto Jr., M.D., D.Phil., 84, has served as a member of our Board since January 2014.
+Dr. Gotto currently serves as Dean Emeritus and Medical Provost and as a member of the Board of Overseers of the Joan and Sanford I. Weill Medical College of Cornell University, and is currently a Vice President of and consultant to Cornell University.
+From January 1997 to December 2011, he served as the Stephen and Suzanne Weiss Dean of the Joan and Sanford I. Weill Medical College of Cornell University and Provost for Medicial Affairs of Cornell University.

-University.
 Previously, Dr. Gotto served as J.S.
 Abercrombie Chair of Atherosclerosis and Lipoprotein Research and Chairman and Professor of the Department of Medicine at Baylor College of Medicine and Methodist Hospital.
-Dr. Gotto is a member of the Institute of Medicine of the National Academy of Sciences and a Fellow of the American Academy of Arts and Sciences.
+Dr. Gotto currently serves as a member of the Institute of Medicine of the National Academy of Sciences and as a Fellow of the American Academy of Arts and Sciences.
 Dr. Gotto is also a past president of the International Atherosclerosis Society and a past president of the American Heart Association.
 Dr. Gotto holds a B.A. degree from Vanderbilt University, a D.Phil. degree in Biochemistry from Oxford University in England, where he was a Rhodes Scholar, and an M.D. degree from Vanderbilt University School of Medicine.
 He completed his residency training at Massachusetts General Hospital in Boston, Massachusetts.
 Dr. Gotto was a member of the board of directors of Aegerion Pharmaceuticals, Inc. until December 2, 2016, when it merged to form Novelion Therapeutics, Inc. (NASDAQ: NVLN).
 We believe that Dr. Gotto is qualified to serve as a member of our Board based on his broad industry experience and expertise in lipid disorders.